mukul785/Degen-Token/README.md

  In this project, we have created the ERC20 Degen Token for Degen Gaming.

  ## Description
 Minting new tokens: The platform should be able to create new tokens and distribute them to players as rewards.
-Only the owner can mint tokens.
+Only the owner can mint tokens.<br>
-Transferring tokens: Players should be able to transfer their tokens to others.
+Transferring tokens: Players should be able to transfer their tokens to others.<br>
-Redeeming tokens: Players should be able to redeem their tokens for items in the in-game store.
+Redeeming tokens: Players should be able to redeem their tokens for items in the in-game store.<br>
-Checking token balance: Players should be able to check their token balance at any time.
+Checking token balance: Players should be able to check their token balance at any time.<br>
-Burning tokens: Anyone should be able to burn tokens, that they own, that are no longer needed.
+Burning tokens: Anyone should be able to burn tokens, that they own, that are no longer needed.<br>

-Getting Started
+## Getting Started
-For the execution of our code we will be using remixIDE , `https://remix.ethereum.org/#lang=en&optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.25+commit.b61c2a91.js`, Snowtrace testnet.io : `https://testnet.snowtrace.io/` , and VS-Code for Deployment.
+For the execution of our code we will be using remixIDE , `https://remix.ethereum.org/#lang=en&optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.25+commit.b61c2a91.js`, Snowtrace testnet.io : `https://testnet.snowtrace.io/` , and VS-Code for Deployment.<br>

-After opening the remix IDE create a new .sol file and start writing the project code.
+After opening the remix IDE create a new .sol file and start writing the project code.<br>

-Executing program
+Executing program<br>
 ```
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.20;